 Bureau Buttercrane offers money transfers with a minimum of £1,000 anywhere in Europe and the UK.
 The company is the leading money transfer service provider in Ireland and has been in business for more than 20 years.

-- how the person wants to receive it
+- how the recipient wants to access the money

-There are three main options for sending money:
+These are the three options you have for sending money overseas:

 - foreign exchange (FX) brokers (like Bureau Buttercrane)